-When Is Math Differentiation The Answer?
+When Is Differentiation The Answer?

 Differentiation is your first line of defense in the classroom.
 As a teacher, you are a natural at making small tweaks here and there in order to support your students.